yuxunn/tp/docs/UserGuide.md

 - Acceptable values for each parameter:
     - `INDEX`: Any integer from `1` to the last index of the displayed list.
     - `MEETING_TIME`: A string of format `dd/MM/yyyy HH:mm`.
+      - The date must be a valid date, these are invalid: `31/02/2020`, `25/13/2021`.
+      - The time must be a valid time in the 24-hour format, these are invalid: `25:00`, `12:60`.
+      - Meeting time can be before the current date and time.
 - Precise expected outputs when the command succeeds:

 `Added Meeting: <meeting datetime> to Person <index>`